JuanCarcedo/final-cloud-app-with-database/README.md

 - I installed in my venv newer versions of the packages than the ones required.
 - Re-using html codes:
   - I changed all templates/html to use {% include 'HTML.html' %} and {% block content %} / {% endblock %}.
 I think this is a better way to "handle" all html files.
-- If a user is not authenticated, it will be possible to check the Course contents instead of seeing "Enrol" as option.
+- If a user is not authenticated, it will be possible to check the Course contents instead of seeing "Enroll" as option.
 - Minor bug fixed (suggested text is now relevant).

 ## Instructions